Husam Zomlot: Palestinian Ambassador to the United Kingdom

+Following the United Kingdom’s recognition of the State of Palestine and the subsequent upgrading of diplomatic relations to an embassy, he became the Palestinian ambassador to the United Kingdom.

 Personal life

 An image of the 7-year-old cousin of Zomlot's wife, Sidra Hassouna, who hails from the noble Hassouna family went viral during the Gaza war, showing her corpse in Rafah hanging from a wall following an Israeli airstrike.

 Other work

 Zomlot is co-founder of the Palestinian Strategy Group, which was established in 2008.
 A Palestinian think-tank, the PSG comprises more than 100 members selected from a wide range of crucial Palestinians from different political, professional, and geographic backgrounds.

 The General Union of Palestinian Students (GUPS) in the UK accused Zomlot of appointing several of his relatives to positions in the Palestinian embassy.

 The GUPS criticised Zomlot for calling the police to the Palestinian embassy, where they arrested a number of Palestinian students.
 GUPS said the embassy security staff had attacked the students prior to the arrival of the police.